vitorstraggiotti/cha/README.md

  - Encryption/Decryption library changes:
    * Refactored library
-   * Changed to bigger limit on cipher stream generation by using bigger block counter
+   * Changed to bigger limit on key stream generation by using bigger block counter
    * Added control over the number of chacha rounds that can be performed